fmbot-discord/docs/docs/commands/artists.md

 ### .taste (`.t`)

-Compares your top artists to another users top artists.
+Compares your top artists, genres, countries and Discogs to those of someone else.

-You can mention someone or enter their last.fm username.

 Options: